Engaging Men is…

 Work engaging men in violence prevention continues to grow with greater evidence & resources on ‘how’ we engage men and ‘what’ we can do.
 A broad spectrum of interventions and engagements can be implemented including:

-Public education campaigns, including social marketing and media that feature short and long-term calls-to-action that men can take to end and prevent gender-based violence.
+Public education campaigns, including social marketing and media that feature short and long-term calls-to-action that men can take to end and prevent violence.

 Work with fathers or men who are caregivers to be positive, trauma-informed role models to boys and young people overall.